gc535/ezsplit/README.md

 We value your input!
 Your feedback, suggestions, and comments are crucial in making EZSplit better.
 Feel free to:

 - Open an issue to report bugs or suggest improvements.
-- Share your thoughts and feedback to the Discussions section or thru email.
+- Share your thoughts and feedback thru [email](mailto:brandoncloudndapp@outlook.com).
 - Leave feedback on your experience with EZSplit.